monahton/monahton/README.md

 <br />

-- 🔭 I’m currently working on scRNA-Seq data
+- 🔭 I’m currently working on scRNAseq data
 - 🌱 I’m currently learning new Machine Learning apporaches
 - 👯 I’m looking to collaborate on any Bioinformatics project
 - 🤔 I’m looking for help with scientifc writing